 The sync with the signal is very easy and works without any problems most of time.
 Also the connection is limited to 10 meters, but potentially less due to walls or anything else interfering with the connection.

-The best description for the look of this speaker is minimalistic.
+The best description for the look of the Philips BT100 is minimalistic.
 There is just a solid square body with round corners – nothing unnecessary or distracting.